-Overall, the structural components and rock weir features on the interior of the island (Site No. 1, 5, 6, 7 & 9) appear to be good condition with no major deficiencies.
+Overall, the structural components and rock weir features on the interior of the island appear to be in good condition with no major deficiencies.
 The rock weirs look to be in good condition with no indication of excessive settlement, displacement, or erosion around the structure.
 The timber barricades were also in good condition, except for the two sections of pipe that were missing from Site No. 6.
 The warning signs on the structures are showing evidence of deterioration or "bleaching" causing the color contrast of the signs to fade and some of the sheet metal caps on the timber piles are missing or corroded.
-We recommend that the signs that are deteriorating and the corroded sheet metal caps be replaced prior to closing the project out in 2019.
+We recommend that the signs that are deteriorating to be replaced prior to closing the project out in 2019.

-As mentioned in Section V, the marsh on the southern end of the rock dike tie-in is very thin and is expected to become breached in the near future.
-CPRA and NMFS has agreed that it would be best to remove the timber piles and barricade system, and degrade the rock dike prior to closing out the project to avoid any hazardous conditions in the future.
+As mentioned in Section V, the marsh around the tie-ins of the rock dike No. 4 is very thin and is expected to become breached in the near future.
+CPRA and NMFS have agreed that it would be best to remove the timber piles and barricade system, and degrade the rock dike prior to closing out the project to avoid any hazardous conditions in the future.
+The permitting and construction plans are currently in production and weir degrading is expected to happen in 2018/2019.